Marie McDonald: Personal life

-During her final separation from Karl, McDonald began dating George Capri.
-Capri was one of the owners of the Flamingo Las Vegas.
+During her final separation from Karl, McDonald began dating George Capri, one of the owners of the Flamingo Las Vegas.
 On June 12, 1958, Capri accompanied McDonald to the hospital after she accidentally overdosed on sleeping pills while the two were staying in Las Vegas.
 The following month, McDonald told the media that the two planned to marry after Capri's divorce.
 They broke up in September 1958.

 On May 23, 1959, McDonald married television executive Louis Bass in Las Vegas.
 She filed for divorce after ten months, charging Bass with "mental cruelty".
 On August 6, 1961, she married banker and attorney Edward Callahan in Las Vegas.
 On September 17, 1962, Callahan filed suit in Los Angeles asking for a divorce from McDonald for mental cruelty or that the marriage be annulled due to fraud.
 Callahan claimed that the two had only lived together for two days because McDonald had no intention of making a home with him or having his children.
-Callahan also charged that McDonald would not convert to Roman Catholicism.
+Callahan also charged that McDonald would not convert to Catholicism.
 McDonald counter sued dismissing Callahan's claim, stating that they had lived together until September 7.
 She also claimed that Callahan had committed adultery and borrowed $2600 from her to finance their wedding and honeymoon which he did not repay.
 McDonald married for the seventh time in 1963 to her sixth and final husband, Donald Taylor.
 They met while she was appearing in Promises, Promises, the final film which Taylor produced.
 They remained married until McDonald's death.